 DDNS Service Use a Dynamic DNS Service Use this to enable or disable the DDNS feature as required.
-DDNS Data Service Provider Select the desired DDNS Service provider.
-Host Name Enter the domain name allocated to you by the DDNS Service.
+Service Provider Select the desired DDNS Service provider.
+Web Site Click this button to open a new window and connect to the Web site of the selected DDNS service provider.
+DDNS Data Host Name Enter the domain name allocated to you by the DDNS Service.
 If you have more than one name, enter the name you wish to use.
 User Name Enter your Username for the DDNS Service.
+(TZO.com uses your E-mail address.)
 Password Enter your current password for the DDNS Service.
-DDNS Status This message is returned by the DDNS Server Normally, this message should be "Update successful" If the message is "No host", this indicates the host name entered was not allocated to you.
-You need to connect to DDNS Service provider and correct this problem.
+(TZO.com calls this a key.)
+Domain Name Enter the domain name allocated to you by the DDNS Service.
+If you have more than one name, enter the name you wish to use.
+DDNS Status This message is returned by the DDNS Server.
+Normally, this message should be "Update successful" If the message indicates some problem, you need to connect to the DDNS Service provider and correct this problem.